AsianTaquito/FGCU_map/README.md

 ### Where the map coordinates come from

-The CSV never contained building positions — only a compass `direction` and a `distance` for each pathway. `FGCU_Map/build-data.js` treats those as constraints and solves for a set of coordinates that best satisfies all 160 of them at once (least-squares relaxation).
+The source data never contained building positions — only a compass `direction` and a `distance` for each pathway. `FGCU_Map/build-data.js` treats those as constraints and solves for a set of coordinates that best satisfies all 160 of them at once (least-squares relaxation).
 The result stays geographically honest: the median edge is within **16 ft** of its stated distance, and every edge still points within its labeled compass octant.

-To regenerate after editing `fgcu.csv`:
+Coordinates are derived, so don't hand-edit them — adding one building shifts its neighbors too.
+Add or change entries in the `edges` array, then re-solve:

 ```sh
 node FGCU_Map/build-data.js